jtpils/PointCloudSegmentation-5/README.md

 For transfer performance, we train the linear SVM classifier on ModelNet 40 dataset using the features (latent representations) obtained from the same network trained from the ShapeNetPart dataset.

-In this work we compare the performance for adopted training task among unsupervised segmentation, supervised segmentation, supervised classification and unsupervised reconstruction.
-For unsupervised segmentation, we discard the adding of categorical vector (mlp {64}) and directly repeat the 1024 dim feature into n x 1024.
+In this work we compare the performance for adopted training task among supervised segmentation, supervised segmentation without category label, supervised classification and unsupervised reconstruction.
+For supervised segmentation without category label, we discard the adding of categorical vector (mlp {64}) and directly repeat the 1024 dim feature into n x 1024.
 We do unsupervised reconstruction following the framework in this [repo](https://github.com/AnTao97/UnsupervisedPointCloudReconstruction) and use source points from sphere surface for decoder.
 We also change feature dimension into 1024.
 Except unsupervised reconstruction, we do all experiments under the framework of DGCNN.

 To train the network, run
 ```
 python main.py --exp_name <exp name> --task <segment | classify | reconstruct> --dataset_root <root directory for datasets> --encoder <dgcnn_cls | dgcnn_seg> --k <20 | 40> --feat_dims 1024 --batch_size <16 | 32> --dataset shapenetpart --gpu <gpu ids>
 ```
-Use `--seg_no_label` if you want to run segmentation task unsupervisedly.
+Use `--seg_no_label` if you want to run segmentation task without category label.

 You can download our already trained models from [[Dropbox]](https://www.dropbox.com/sh/54pv3iki2lwytes/AAAvHVDtS7sTFj3zbnf9ta-Ja?dl=0) or [[BaiduDisk]](https://pan.baidu.com/s/1UigbY4jNts8LMZ6fqJXvxQ) and place them under `snapshot/`.